jrouwe/JoltPhysics.js/README.md

 - `wasm-compat-multithread` - Same as `wasm-compat` but with multi threading enabled.
 - `wasm-multithread` - Same as `wasm` but with multi threading enabled.

-See [falling_shapes.html](Examples/falling_shapes.html) for a example on how to use the library.
+See [falling_shapes.html](Examples/falling_shapes.html) for an example on how to use the library.

 ### Documentation

 The interface of the library is the same as the C++ interface of JoltPhysics, this means that you can use the [C++ documentation](https://jrouwe.github.io/JoltPhysics/) as reference.

-Almost all of the Jolt interface has been exposed.
+Almost the entire Jolt interface has been exposed.
 Check [JoltJS.idl](https://github.com/jrouwe/JoltPhysics.js/blob/main/JoltJS.idl) if a particular interface has been exposed.
 If not, edit [JoltJS.idl](https://github.com/jrouwe/JoltPhysics.js/blob/main/JoltJS.idl) and [JoltJS.h](https://github.com/jrouwe/JoltPhysics.js/blob/main/JoltJS.h) and send a pull request, or open an issue.

 ### Installation